Planning your Beach Holiday in the Cook Islands

 A more coarse white sand beach (a mix of sand and coral particles) runs the entire length of the west coast.
 In the north, close to the airport and opposite the golf club is the spiritual Maori icon called Black Rock which local kids use as a launching pad for jumping into the lagoon at high tide whilst tourists swim and snorkel in the turquoise lagoon.
 South of here, the lagoon is patchy coral making it less practical for swimming or snorkelling although at low tide it's a great spot for reef walking.
 With a westerly aspect, the greatest charm for beach-lovers are the beautiful sunsets.
 On the south west corner is Aroa Beach where the lagoon widens and the sand becomes finer and softer and generally better for swimming and kayaking.
 The west coast has the largest concentration of accommodation outside of Muri with several large and mid size resorts and a handful of smaller bungalow properties.

-Aitutaki has some of the best beachyes in the Cook Islands, although these tend to be on the uninhabited islands fringing the lagoon and accessible only on a day tour.
+Aitutaki has some of the best beaches in the Cook Islands, although these tend to be on the uninhabited islands fringing the lagoon and accessible only on a day tour.
 For those looking for a beach holiday in Aitutaki there are three options.

 The Main Island of Aitutaki

 The west coast of Aitutaki mainland has very pretty long stretch of sandy beach with a mix of fine white sand and coral particles, all backed by coconut palms and ironwood trees.
-This is where the majority of beach resortsd and beach villas are located with the added sttraction of facing the sunset.
+This is where the majority of beach resorts and beach villas are located with the added attraction of facing the sunset.
 The lagoon here has patchy coral reefs making it good for snorkelling, with the best snorkelling spot at the northern end of the west coast (by the government fisheries).

 Ootu Point on the southern tip of the main island has a couple of small beaches with accommodation.
 The lagoon here though is very tidal and the beach not as nice as the west coast, although the shallow lagoon exposes sand banks which make great exploring and photo opportunities.
 Kayaking in this sheltered part of the lagoon is excellent and there are good snorkelling reefs around the passage between Akitua Island although currents can be tricky to handle.